comsenseuw/Debugging/README.md

 ## EXERCISE 4
 ### 🤔 Changing the batch_size from 32 to 64 triggers the structural bug.
-A : True, because the target size and input size is different and return missmatch
+A : True, even using another value except 32 will occuring structural bug the target size and input size is different and return missmatch
 ### ❓ Can you also spot the cosmetic bug?
 A :